 In May of 2007 my husband Stephen and I went to Europe for a six week vacation.
 One of the most interesting sites we visited were the salt mines outside of Salzburg, Austria, at Berchtesgaden, that opened in 1517.
 One might find it hard to believe that the Salt mines are an actual tourist attraction where friends, families and tourists vacation and can easily spend an entire day touring such a vast facility.
+The tour started on a train ride that lead us through tunnels into the depths of the earth below, where we actually slid down to the bottom of the mine on polished wooden slides.
+We laughed as we tumbled further underground only to find a body of water where the mining took place.

 At one time, salt was known as 'white gold" and many wars were fought and won over the value of salt.
 Today we all take salt for granted.
 A large container of Morton's Iodized Salt can be purchased for under a dollar and can probably last most families a year or more.